faridamomd671-create/myfirstproject/README.md

 # myfirstproject
-for first project thing in  github
+for first project  in  github